Wildfire spreads on Spain's Tenerife, forcing thousands from homes | Science-Environment

 Wildfire spreads on Spain's Tenerife, forcing thousands from homes

-A wildfire on the Spanish island of Tenerife that has forced thousands of people to flee their homes was spreading and remained out of control late on Saturday, with hot, dry and windy weather hampering efforts to contain the blaze.
-No major tourist areas have been affected.
-Evacuations were ordered throughout Saturday due to worsening weather conditions overnight.
+A wildfire on the Spanish island of Tenerife that has forced thousands of people to flee their homes remained out of control on Sunday, despite a slight improvement in weather conditions during the night.
+Orange flames lit up the night sky from Saturday into Sunday on hillsides just above the lights of inhabited areas, while thick black smoke billowed high into the air.

 - Country: